Logitech/vr_ink_sdk/code/unreal_sample_project/readme.md

 ![pen models](./../../resources/unreal/pen_models.png)

-If your application doesn't require the users to quickly move around--at the risk of hitting something with the tracking geometry of the pen--we recommend using the simple model.
-We suggest you try to use the tab at the end of the pen as an additional UI element: this could for instance be the current ink colour, or pulse when the user's attention is needed elsewhere in your app.
+If your application doesn't require the user to quickly move around--at the risk of hitting something with the tracking geometry of the pen--we recommend using the simple model.
+We suggest you try to use the tab at the end of the pen as an additional UI element: for example, this could be the current ink colour, or pulse when the user's attention is needed elsewhere in your app.

 ### VR Player With Pen

-This Blueprint is a Pawn and was put together following the step-by-step guide in the section below.
+This Blueprint is a Pawn and was created following the step-by-step guide outlined below.

 ### Create Child if Pen

-A rather simple blueprint function graph determining if a given Motion Controller is a Logi Pen, in which case it hides its default model and replaces it with the pen model specified in the Pawn.
+A rather simple Blueprint function graph determining if a given Motion Controller is a Logi Pen, in which case it hides its default model and replaces it with the pen model specified in the Pawn.

 ### C++ code